CryoInTheCloud/CryoCloudWebsite/book/contributing/workflow.md

 git push -u origin newbranchname  # connect your branch to github.com and push

 ## create a pull request
-## from GitHub.com, create a pull request and once it is merged, delete your branch
+## from GitHub.com, create a pull request, and add a `preview` label to the pull request.
+Once it passes
+all tests, a reviewer signs off on it, and it is merged, delete your branch.

 ## delete branch
 git checkout main           # switch to the main branch